Amitabh Bachchan injured while shooting film in India

 MUMBAI, India (AP) — Amitabh Bachchan said he was injured while shooting a film in southern India and is recovering at home.

-The 80-year-old Bollywood superstar posted on his blog Sunday night that he sustained a rib injury while working in Hyderabad on the science-fiction film “Project K.” It’s being made in Hindi and Telugu languages and is slated for release in 2024.
+The 80-year-old Bollywood superstar posted on his blog Sunday night that he sustained a rib injury while working in Hyderabad on the science fiction film “Project K.” It’s being made in the Hindi and Telugu languages and is slated for release in 2024.

-Bachchan wrote that he had broken rib cartilage and a muscle tear.
-He said the injury was “painful” and he consulted a doctor before he flew home to Mumbai, where he has been advised to rest.
+Bachchan wrote that he had a damaged rib cartilage and a muscle tear.
+He said the injury was “painful” and he consulted a doctor before he flew home to Mumbai, where he was advised to rest.

 He said his work on the film was suspended until he’s healed.